John Daly burst onto the golf scene with booming drives and a major championship victory. But controversies often sidelined his career.

 There were multiple times that Daly quit in the middle of a tournament, or even during the middle of a round; sometimes, his hands would start shaking so badly that continuing wasn't an option.
 Other times, he'd be disqualified; still others, he'd blow up during a round, posting double-digit scores on a hole while dropping ball after ball into play.

 By the end of 2006, Daly had not fully escaped these problems.
 In 2005, his fourth wife served time in federal prison on money laundering charges.
 In his 2006 autobiography, Daly claimed to have lost $50 million-$60 million gambling.
 He continued drinking, although claimed he only drank beer, no longer hard liquor.

 On the course, Daly had a resurgence in 2004, winning for the first time since 1995.
 In 2005, he played well in stretches and got into two playoffs, losing both, though, to Tiger Woods and Vijay Singh, respectively.

 Daly's game went south in 2006, and by 2008 he had lost his PGA Tour card.
 He was suspended again at the start of 2009, then later that year underwent surgery for weight control and dropped nearly 100 pounds.
-Through it all, he remained a drawing card for tournament organizers, and one of the most popular players among fans.
+He had a few moments of good golf afterward, but not enough of them and lost his PGA Tour card.
+Through it all, he remained a drawing card for tournament organizers (playing primarily on sponsor exemptions), and one of the most popular players among fans.